philsf-biostat/SAR-2021-002-JF/report/analise_dados_JF_2021-v01.md

 # Introduction

-## Objectives
+## Objective

-Evaluate the time-to-failure in a sample of knee prosthesis patient data from the Helios Klinikum Berlin-Buch hospitals
+Perform a time-to-failure analysis in a sample of knee prosthesis patient data from the Helios Klinikum Berlin-Buch hospitals

 ## Data reception and cleaning